 This is a mistake more common to beginners, but one that can be catastrophic to your equipment.
 First and most important is making sure you are using a proper set-up and lathe for the type of metal you're using.
 Know your machine's limits.
 A lower end lathe simply may not be able to work with harder metals.
 Some metals also have their own little quirks associated with them: aluminum, for example, requires the use of some sort of lubricant, or it may try to bind to the tool.

 Well, reading about all of these potential pitfalls may have made you nervous, maybe you're going to try taking it slow and steady.
 Well slow down there buster!
 Or, don't, I guess.
 This ain't the tortoise and the hare, slow and steady isn't going to win you any machining races.

 Not a great machinist, believe it or not.

-Slowing down the feedrate relative to the RPM can lead to poor quality cutting, as your cutter is, instead of efficiently cutting, simply rubbing against the metal, generating a lot of heat, uneven cuts, and dulling to tool in question.
+Slowing down the feedrate relative to the RPM can lead to poor quality cutting.
+In essence instead of efficiently cutting, your cutter is simply rubbing against the metal, generating a lot of heat, uneven cuts, and dulling the tool in question.

 Now you know what mistakes to avoid when it comes so setting up and operating your CNC Lathe, but another common mistake is paying too much for a new lathe.
 For great deals on used machinery, check out MMI's selection of lathes and other CNC machine tools.